pandas-dev/pandas/doc/source/basics.rst

    df.cumsum()

-Here is a quick reference summary table of common functions
+Here is a quick reference summary table of common functions.
+Each also takes an optional ``level`` parameter which applies only if the object has a :ref:`hierarchical index<indexing.hierarchical>`.

 .. csv-table::
     :header: "Function", "Description"